lpgera/argus/README.md

-# Sensor data collection
+# Argus

-Sensor data collection (codenamed SDC2) is a sensor monitoring solution built with MariaDB, Node.js and React.
+Argus is a sensor data monitoring and alerting solution built with MariaDB, Node.js and React.
 Developed and tested on a Raspberry Pi.
+Available as a pre-built Docker image from GitHub Package Registry.

 ## Screenshots